spacetelescope/jwst-preprint-automator/README.md

 # JWST Preprint Automation

-This script classifies whether papers are JWST science papers.
-Optionally, it can also check for proper JWST DOI citations from MAST.
+This script classifies whether papers are JWST science papers and checks for proper JWST DOI citations from MAST.

 ## Quick start
 There are two main ways to use this JWST Preprint Automation package: